parkerpayne/polar-pipeline/README.md

 ## Features

-- **Streamlined Analysis:** Our web application simplifies the complex process of analyzing human genomic data, making it accessible to researchers and scientists with varying levels of expertise.
+- **Streamlined Analysis:** The included web application simplifies the complex process of analyzing human genomic data, making it accessible to researchers and scientists with varying levels of expertise.

 - **Scalability:** With Celery's job queuing system, the application scales effortlessly to handle large-scale data processing tasks, ensuring high-performance analysis.